 Talent: Cho Yeo-jeong, Park So-dam, Choi Woo-shik, Song Kang-ho, Lee Sun-kyun, Lee Jung-eun, Jang Hye-jin

 Portrait of a Lady on Fire (2019)

-In writer-director Céline Sciamma's sizzling romantic drama, a female painter (Noémie Merlant) is hired to paint a wedding portrait of a female aristocrat (Adèle Haenel) in 18th century France.
+In writer-director Céline Sciamma's sizzling romantic drama, a painter (Noémie Merlant) is hired to paint a wedding portrait of an aristocrat (Adèle Haenel) in 18th-century France.
 During the course of their time together, the two enter into a forbidden romance.
 With gorgeous cinematography from Claire Mathon, and gripping performances from its leading ladies, Portrait of a Lady on Fire is a work of art in and of itself.
 Calling the film "beautiful" just doesn't do it justice.

 Watch Portrait of a Lady on Fire on Hulu here.

 Talent: Noémie Merlant, Adèle Haenel, Luàna Bajrami, Valeria Golino

 Related reading: The best and worst reviewed movies of 2019

 The Assistant (2020)